 After a long haul flight and before taking on bucket list courses, most of us like a range session or perhaps a warm up round...
 One of the wee gems near Dublin is Corballis.
 With green fees from €25, the little links will get you off and running.
 Book a tee time.

-A great introduction to links golf if you've never been before, it'll soften the blow of stepping up the first tee at Royal County Down with zero links exposure and a lifetime of American parkland golf under your belt...
+A great introduction to links golf if you've never been before, it'll soften the blow of stepping up to the first tee at Royal County Down with zero links exposure and a lifetime of American parkland golf under your belt...